5l1v3r1/RandomDNS/README.md

 - Add health checks (if the server does not answer anymore, pick another one)
 - Spawn multiples DNSCrypt processes and do DNS requests load balancing
-- Rotate the server with a defined time